knowhw/python3-device/README.md

 devices = state.devices()

 ~~~
-## Mounted ALL Usb Disk to Directory
+## How to Mounting ALL Usb Disk to System Directory.
 ~~~python
 devices = state.devices()
 device.mount.all(devices)